Everything you need to know about Black Friday 2022 — plus the best early deals to shop | CNN Underscored

 It might be hard to believe, but retailers across the online shopping sphere are already offering early Black Friday deals.
 We’ve scoured the web and rounded up all the best early Black Friday deals from all the best brands.
 If you want to get a head start on the savings, you’ll find some of the lowest prices of the year below.

-And even though Black Friday is still a few weeks away, it’s never too early to start preparing for the main event.
+And even though Black Friday is still a week away, it’s never too early to start preparing for the main event.
 Read on for everything we know about Black Friday 2022 so far, plus tips to make sure you’re ready when it arrives.

 Early Black Friday 2022 deals